-Puslapis paskutinį kartą atnaujintas: 2022 m. rugpjūčio 17 d.
+Puslapis paskutinį kartą atnaujintas: 2022 m. gruodžio 2 d.

-Many articles estimate "per-transaction" energy expenditure to compare blockchains to other industries.
-The benefit of this is that it is easy to understand, but the energy required to mine a block is independent of the number of transactions within it.
+Many articles estimate "per-transaction" energy expenditure for blockchains.
+This can be misleading because the energy required to propose and validate a block is independent of the number of transactions within it.
 A per transaction unit of energy expenditure implies that fewer transactions would lead to smaller energy expenditure and vice-versa, which is not the case.
-A per-transaction estimate is highly dependent upon how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.
+Also, per-transaction estimates are very sensitive to how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.

 - Ethereum's energy consumption

 - Ethereum Emissions: A Bottom-up Estimate Kyle McDonald

 - The Merge - Implications on the Electricity Consumption and Carbon Footprint of the Ethereum Network - CCRI